kristinemlarson/gnssrefl/docs/docker_cl_instructions.md

-# Assistance on deploying gnssrefl [docker image from dockerhub](https://hub.docker.com/repository/docker/unavdocker/gnssrefl)
+# Assistance on deploying the gnssrefl [docker image from dockerhub](https://hub.docker.com/repository/docker/unavdocker/gnssrefl)
-April 2022
+April 27, 2022

-(Feedback on these instructions is appreciated!)
+Please send your feedback on these instructions to Tim Dittmann at UNAVCO .

 for jupyter notebook version, please see [gnssrefl_jupyter instructions](https://www.unavco.org/gitlab/gnss_reflectometry/gnssrefl_jupyter)
 ## Install Docker